 - Check with your child's nurse to arrange a time.

 - Do not bring children who are sick, recently sick, or have been exposed to infectious diseases like chicken pox, measles, mumps, etc.

 Primary Children's encourages visits when the child's condition permits.
-Each nursing unit may have its own visiting policies and hours.
-For more information, check with the child's nursing unit and our information for visitors page.
+All visitors are required to check-in with a valid I.D. at the North information desk before visiting a patient.
+For more information, check with the child's nursing unit and visit information for visitors page.